mays4/Memory-Game/README.md

 # Memory Game Project
-This project is about matching cards , each two cards similar
+This project is about matching cards

 # instruction
 The project alrady have HTML and CSS file and js starter code